Peter Kortvel // PMM & GTM

 Works.

-This isn't a portfolio that just lists outcomes.
-I wanted to show you how I think, the problem we were solving, how I thought about it, and what we shipped.
+I'll walk you through each one: the problem we were solving, how I thought about it, what we shipped, and the results.

 I'm a builder.
 I get into the 'why' before solutions, and I strip a product to its core logic before I dress it up.
 Most of the projects below started messy – unclear buyer, unclear category, unclear 'why now'.
 When things start fitting together in their simplicity, I know we're on the right path.